aliafifi12/my-chatgpt-app/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env` file in the root of your project and add your Firebase and PayPal API keys.
-You can use the `.env.example` file as a template.
+    Create a `.env` file in the root of your project and add your API keys.
+You can use the `.env.example` file as a template if one exists.
     ```
-    # Firebase configuration (if needed)
-    # NEXT_PUBLIC_FIREBASE_...

-    # PayPal configuration
+    # PayPal configuration (Optional)
     NEXT_PUBLIC_PAYPAL_CLIENT_ID=YOUR_PAYPAL_CLIENT_ID
     NEXT_PUBLIC_PAYPAL_PLAN_ID=YOUR_PAYPAL_PLAN_ID